Jesus gave us a new commandment!

 Jesus wants his followers to be known as ones who LOVE each other.
 If you want to be a follower of Jesus, love is what should characterize your relationship with other followers of Jesus!

-Now, love was nothing new in God’s prior commandments.
+Now, love was nothing new in God’s paradigm.
 God is love, so loving God and loving your neighbor were always a part of God’s desire for his followers.

 The “new” part is that we are to love each other “as I have loved you” Jesus said.
-Jesus exemplified a sacrificial love.
+And Jesus exemplified a certain kind of love… a sacrificial love.

 To love other believers the way Jesus loves us, is to love sacrificially.
-It will cost you everything you got, just like it cost Jesus everything He had by dying on the cross for our sin, because of His sacrificial love.
+It will cost you everything you got, just like it cost Jesus everything He had when he died on the cross for your sin.
+He did it for you, because of His sacrificial love for you.

 1 Corinthains 13, the love chapter, is read at weddings, but the context is really for the church!
 It’s about sacrificial love between believers in the church!